drasyl/docs.java.drasyl.org/docs/cli.md

 Usage: drasyl [COMMAND]

+  generate-completion  Generate bash/zsh completion script for drasyl. generate-identity    Generate and output a new identity. generate-pow         Generate and outputs a new proof of work for a given
+                         public key.
-  genidentity  Generates and outputs a new identity help         Displays help information about the specified command node         Runs a drasyl node perf         Tool for measuring network performance pubkey       Dervices the public key and prints it to standard output from a
+  help                 Displays help information about the specified command node                 Run a drasyl node. node-rc              Remote controlling a node. perf                 Tool for measuring network performance. pubkey               Dervices the public key and prints it to standard output
-                 private key given on standard input tunnel       Expose safely local networked services behind through NATs and firewalls to other computers version      Shows the drasyl version number, the java version, and the architecture wormhole     Transfer a text message or file from one computer to another, safely and through NATs and firewalls
+                         from a private key given on standard input. tun                  Create a local network interface routing traffic to given peers. tun-rc               Remote controlling a network interface created by the "tun" command. tunnel               Expose safely local networked services behind through NATs and firewalls to other computers. version              Shows the drasyl version number, the java version, and the architecture. wormhole             Transfer a text message or file from one computer to another, safely and through NATed firewalls.

 The environment variable JAVA_OPTS can be used to pass options to the JVM.
 ```